 While digital path analysis takes the problem from the bottom up, an older method looks from the top down, tracking sales and channel influences over time, and using regression modelling to identify the role of each channel.
 The same techniques can be used to compare steps in a user journey on a site, tracking views and clicks over time and modelling how they influence each other in aggregate.

 A great advantage of this approach is that it can look at relationships beyond what can be tracked at user level.
 Notably the role of offline channels can be included.
 The statistical techniques are well understood and applied methods like market mix modelling are taught at many business schools and universities.
 Given the potential to get more of a complete picture, some are advocating this type of approach (for example this post).

-The downside is that while you gain in non tracked data, you loose granularity in the tracked data.
+The downside is that while you gain in non-tracked data, you lose granularity in the tracked data.
 The data about each step a user takes is aggregated with the steps of all other users, leaving out the important path information.
 As a result the technique has somewhat fallen out of fashion, despite the advantages in linking all online and offline channels that it potentially offers.
-Also, if you use statistical modelling beware : a non expert cannot tell the difference between a spurious regression model and a robust one, but the former kind is all too commonly peddled even in large organisations.
-So make sure you have plenty of data and a statistician who knows what they are doing.
+Also, if you use statistical modelling beware: a non-expert cannot tell the difference between a spurious regression model and a robust one, but the former kind is all too commonly peddled even in large organisations.
+So, make sure you have plenty of data and a statistician who knows what they are doing.

 3. User experience for customer journey mapping

 The third approach which many companies follow is to storyboard the customer journey across all touchpoints.
 The idea is to create a visual map of how different types of customer interact at all stages of the journey through to sale and ongoing engagement, across all touchpoints.
 Each type of customer is identified by a customer persona.
 Developed by UX design professionals, the map then becomes a useful way to exploring the blocking steps or friction points in the customer journeys, and for making sure that all channels are working together in synch.